Ayush-iitkgp/Ayush-iitkgp.github.io/posts/building-machine-learning-data-pipeline-using-apache-spark.md

 # Introduction

 [Apache Spark]() is increasingly becoming popular in the field of Data Sciences because of its ability to deal with the huge datasets and the capability to  run computations in memory which is particularly useful in iterative tasks such as the training step of the Machine Learning algorithm.
-As part of the Data Engine team at [Sprinklr](https://www.sprinklr.com/), I had some experince building the data processing pipeline in Spark.
+As part of the Data Engine team at [Sprinklr](https://www.sprinklr.com/), I had some experience building the data processing pipeline in Spark.
 In this blog post, I will try to summarize my learning in simpler, easy to understand terms along with the python code.

 **Q. Why is Apache Spark a suitable tool for building the ML data pipeline?**